Dima0012/DMF-ImaGenerator/README.md

 This application renders photo-realistic images, saving them in HDR format (PFM) and LDR format (PNG).
 It is currently in development.

 To install the application, simply download the .exe file ``DMF-ImaGenerator`` from the latest release.
-You then need to add executable rights with the Unix command: ``chmod +x DMF-ImaGenerator`` .
+You then need to add executable rights with the Unix command: ``chmod +x DMF-ImaGenerator`` via Terminal.
 Then the application is ready to run via command line as ``./DMF-ImaGenerator`` .

 # Features available